 (1) Cigarette smoke is unhealthy even for people who don't have the nicotine habit themselves.
 (2) Secondhand smoke can cause asthmatics and sufferers of sinusitis serious problems.
-(3) Doctors regularly advise heart patients to avoid confined smoky areas because coronary attacks might be triggered by the lack of clean air.
-(4) Moreover, having the smell of smoke in one's hair and clothes is a real nuisance.
+(3) Doctors regularly advise heart patients to avoid confined smoky areas because coronary attacks might be Sentence (4) shifts from triggered by the lack of clean air.
+(4) Moreover, having the the topic smell of smoke in one's hair and clothes is a real nuisance.
 (5) Even if a person doesn't have any health problems, exhaled smoke doubles the amount of carbon monoxide in the air, which may cause the person lung problems in the future.